dshishika/dshishika.github.io/_pages/projects.md

 Effective interactions between the components of a multi-agent system are essential in maximizing the overall performance.
 I studied effective communication strategies in terms of how to maintain connectivity and what information to communicate.

+## Connectivity Maintenance for Resilient Consensus

+## Learning What to Communicate

 <!-- <img src= "/images/foo-bar-identity-th.jpg" alt = "sample image"> -->

 <!-- {% if author.googlescholar %}